Deepak23EC4227/Physical-Design-of-Single-Port-RAM/README.md

        Clock Tree Synthesis & CTS Opt
        Routing & Route Opt
 # Let's get started
-# RTL Design: Understand how we converted the project specifications into RTL code using Verilog/VHDL.
+RTL Design: Understand how we converted the project specifications into RTL code using Verilog/VHDL.
-@ RTL Simulation: Understand how we simulated the RTL code to verify the design functionality.
+For a details understanding of the design (Follow this) RTL Simulation: Understand how we simulated the RTL code to verify the design functionality.
 ![Screenshot from 10-01-2024](https://github.com/user-attachments/assets/226160e7-fd16-4dac-a566-7fbc19218f56)
 Logic Synthesis: Discover how we synthesized the RTL code into a gate-level netlist.